SQL YEAR Function

 FROM [Employee]

-As you can see, both Server methods are returning the same result.
+As you can see, both Server methods return the same result.
 Note, before 2012, people used the DATEPART to extract the Year, but in 2012, Microsoft introduced the Year.

 SQL YEAR Function 3